 - Teacher Preparation and Training in HRE

-The week-long Summer School will bring together early-career scholars, senior researchers, and practitioners interested in the field of human rights education from around the world.
-It will provide an interdisciplinary and international forum that will allow participants to debate and critically reflect upon key research questions, methods, findings, and their implications.
-The academic program will include interactive lectures and workshops by renowned experts, offering participants the opportunity to widen their research perspectives and improve their methodological competencies.
-The working language of the Summer School is English.
-No registration fees apply.
-Accommodation and meals will be provided for all participants, and economy-class travel expenses will be reimbursed.
+The week-long Summer School brought together early-career scholars, senior researchers, and practitioners interested in the field of human rights education from around the world.
+It provided an interdisciplinary and international forum that allowed participants to debate and critically reflect upon key research questions, methods, findings, and their implications.
+The academic program included interactive lectures and workshops by renowned experts, offering participants the opportunity to widen their research perspectives and improve their methodological competencies.
+The working language of the Summer School was English.
+No registration fees applied.
+Accommodation and meals were provided for all participants, and economy-class travel expenses were reimbursed.